2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ![Image](assets/fr/076.webp)

-**Highlights:** All-in-one solution, battery acts as a UPS (no blackouts), simplified installation thanks to integrated display and keyboard, integrated Wi-Fi card, and a wide choice of used and new markets (which often means you can negotiate prices).
+**Highlights:** All-in-one solution, the battery acts as a UPS (no blackouts), simplified installation thanks to an integrated display and keyboard, an integrated Wi-Fi card, and a wide choice of used and new markets (which often means you can negotiate prices).

 **Weaknesses:** slightly higher power consumption than a bare Mini-PC, gradual battery wear in 24/7 operation with loss of capacity, rare but real risk of battery swelling or thermal runaway with age.
 It's mainly this aspect that makes me consider the mini-PC a better option than the laptop: the gradual degradation of the battery and the associated risks.